To vote in any UK elections you must be registered on the electoral register.

 You can go along to the polling station with whoever you like, but only those registered to vote at that station will be able to go inside.

-You must not be accompanied into the polling booth by another adult, unless you have a disability, in which case you can take someone in to help you, or you can ask one of the polling station's staff for their help.
+You must not be accompanied into the polling booth by another adult, unless you have a disability, in which case you can take someone in to help you.
+You can also ask one of the polling station staff for help if necessary.

 Animals, apart from assistance dogs, are not usually allowed inside polling stations, so will need to be secured outside if you do decide to take them with you.